It’s important to understand what’s real, what’s misinformation, and what’s plain hysteria.

 The third economic relief bill, signed by President Trump on March 18, includes paid sick days for some employees, three months paid emergency leave throughout the coronavirus crisis, free food for children whose schools are closed, and free coronavirus testing.

-The Center for Disease Control (CDC) posts updates on the situation in the United States at noon Mondays through Fridays.
+The CDC posts updates on the situation in the United States at noon Mondays through Fridays.
 Here you can find info including a situation summary, cases in the U.S., risk assessment, and what the CDC is doing to abate the situation.
 There is also a section focusing on travel.

 Here’s what’s going on in the United States’ COVID-19 hot spots.
 Note that while the number of cases in many places have surged, more testing has been implemented, allowing more cases to be identified.